hastec-fr/apash/README.md

 ## <a id="quick-start" ></a>⚡️ Quick start
 Once Apash is installed, you can easily use a function by importing it.<br/>
-For that, use the function "apash.import" with the name of the function.
+In order to do that, use the function "apash.import" with the name of the function.
 ```bash
 apash.import "fr.hastec.apash.commons-lang.StringUtils.substring"
 StringUtils.substring "Hello World" 0 4
 ```
 Do you see the 🔥Hell🔥in the sHell ?
-It's just the beginning.<br/>
+It's only the beginning.<br/>
-If it's not the case, lets have a look to the [troubleshooting](#troubleshooting) section.
+If it's not the case, let's have a look at the [troubleshooting](#troubleshooting) section.

-Please refer to the [full summary Table](doc/fr/hastec/apacheFullSummaryTable.md) to get the list of available functions.
+Please refer to the [full summary Table](doc/fr/hastec/apacheFullSummaryTable.md) to get the list of all the available functions.
 Note that functions can be directly used without import with minified version.

 <div align="right">[ <a href="#apash-top">↑ Back to top ↑</a> ]</div>